AdobeDocs/commerce-operations.en/help/configuration/cache/static-content-signing.md

 ## Static content signing

-[Static content](https://glossary.magento.com/static-content) signing is a Magento feature that allows you to invalidate the browser cache for static resources.
+[Static content](https://glossary.magento.com/static-content) signing is a Commerce feature that allows you to invalidate the browser cache for static resources.
-Magento accomplishes this by adding a deployment version to the URL of [static files](https://glossary.magento.com/static-files).
+Commerce accomplishes this by adding a deployment version to the URL of [static files](https://glossary.magento.com/static-files).

 The following is an example of a URL signed with a version: